kare22/UT_BIG_DATA_project/README.md

   - Description: Count of the number of trips that started in one borough and ended in another one
   - Solution: This solution filters out rows with null values in the pickup_borough or dropoff_borough columns and then counts the number of trips where the pickup and dropoff locations are in different boroughs.

-All the queries are done after data enrichment, which means that to the taxi ride data set was added pick up and drop off borough names.
+To check that Q3 and Q4 have correct result, under "Miscellaneous" is check that Q3 and Q4 counts match the total number of trips.All the queries are done after data enrichment, which means that to the taxi ride data set was added pick up and drop off borough names.